 Acidity generation accompanying iron and sulfur transformations during drought simulation of freshwater re-flooded acid sulfate soils

-Karimian, N, Johnston, SG & Burton, ED in press, 'Acidity generation accompanying iron and sulfur transformations during drought simulation of freshwater re-flooded acid sulfate soils', Geoderma.
+Karimian, N, Johnston, SG & Burton, ED 2017, 'Acidity generation accompanying iron and sulfur transformations during drought simulation of freshwater re-flooded acid sulfate soils', Geoderma, vol. 285, pp. 117-131.

 Published version available from: